wearebraid/vscode-wordpress/readme.md

 - [Wordpress Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) with `composer global require "wp-coding-standards/wpcs"`
 - A helper to link your new coding standars for you automatically with `composer global require dealerdirect/phpcodesniffer-composer-installer`

 You then need to add the Composer `bin` directory to your terminal's `PATH`.
-If you're using the default bash shell on macOS, this can by adding the following item to your `~/.bash_profile` profile (If you are not using the default bash shell on macOS, we'll trust you're experienced enough to add the correct path inclusion to your shell's configuration file):
+If you're using the default bash shell on macOS, this can be done by adding the following item to your `~/.bash_profile` profile (If you are not using the default bash shell on macOS, we'll trust you're experienced enough to add the correct path inclusion to your shell's configuration file):

 - `~/.composer/vendor/bin`